optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

    dataclass fields.
 This enables us to obtain information about the options via the `__dataclass_fields__` attribute without inspecting signatures or imposing naming conventions on non-option arguments.
-1. The `__call__` method receives an instance of `InternalProblem` and `x` (the start values) as arguments. `InternalProblem` collects the criterion function, its derivatives, bounds, etc. This again avoids any potential for typos in argument names.
+1. The `_solve_internal_problem` method receives an instance of `InternalProblem` and `x0` (the start values) as arguments. `InternalProblem` collects the criterion function, its derivatives, bounds, etc. This again avoids any potential for typos in argument names.
 1. The `mark.minimizer` decorator collects all the information that was previously collected via optional arguments with naming conventions.
 This information is available while constructing the instance of `InternalProblem`.
 Thus we can make sure